apache/flink/docs/dev/api_concepts.md

 </div>
 </div>

-The tuples is grouped on the first field (the one of Integer type).
+The tuples are grouped on the first field (the one of Integer type).

 <div class="codetabs" markdown="1">